 Real estate agents or brokers help search for homes that fit clients' needs and make appointments for showings.
 The search is often most productive if clients have made a list of home features they need and want.
 Encourage clients to make this list as early as possible and offer them assistance in distinguishing between needs and wants.
-HUD's Home Wishlist Guide can guide your clients as they create this list.
+HUD's Home Wishlist Guide">HUD's Home Wishlist Guide can guide your clients as they create this list.